tednguyendev/nimble_challenge/README.md

 One area of concern for using the headless browser is its slowness.

 To improve this, I also tried to use the Typhoeus to try to crawl, and although I found that it can speed up this process a lot by fetching pages parallelly, doing this faster also means that we are sending more requests to the servers, which also means that we are more likely to be banned(it only took like 4 or 5 CSV file uploads to be rate limited).
+So just trying to increase the speed of the process without consideration is not a good idea.

-The first method is to the polling method to keep loading and showing the user the scraped data for each keyword as soon as possible.
+My initial approach is to leverage the polling method, which enables the continuous loading and display of information to the user, which ensure prompt updates of the scraped data for each keyword.

 Like this,